 The details of reserved matters shall include details of cycle parking for the dwellings and commercial space hereby permitted.
 The cycle parking shall be in accordance with Policy TA3 and Appendix F of the Torbay Local Plan 2012-30.
 All cycle parking provision be secure and weatherproof.
-Cycle storage for flatted apartments shall be provided within the building/s to which provided within the building facilities shall be provided as approved prior to the first occupation or first use of the dwelling/commercial space to which it relates and thereafter retained as such.
+Cycle storage for flatted apartments shall be provided within the building/s to which it relates.
+The relevant cycle parking facilities shall be provided as approved prior to the first occupation or first use of the dwelling/commercial space to which it relates and thereafter retained as such.